microsoft/node-jsonc-parser/README.md

  * the same offset, for example multiple inserts, or an insert followed by a remove or replace.
 The order in the array defines which edit is applied first.
- * To apply edits to an input, you can use `applyEdits` */ export function format(documentText: string, range: Range, options: FormattingOptions): Edit[];
+ * To apply edits to an input, you can use `applyEdits` */ export function format(documentText: string, range?: Range, options?: FormattingOptions): Edit[];

 /**